What are Worms in Cats?

 Feline worms are usually parasitic organisms such as tapeworms, hookworms and roundworms.
 A ringworm, on the other hand, is actually a fungal skin condition.
-While outdoor cats may be more prone to worms than indoor cats, worms are an issue that all pet owners must be aware of.
+While outdoor cats may be more prone to worms than indoor cats, worms in cats are an issue that all pet owners must be aware of.

 Signs and Symptoms of Feline Worms